Black Friday Email Marketing

 Of course the customers expect this to happen, and that impacts behaviour.
 Why would I buy on a Tuesday when the sign in the window says it’s going to be cheaper a few days later?

 It’s a cyber distraction.
 Black Friday started as a flash sale.
 It was never expected to become ‘the retail’ event.
 A flash sale is best when it’s just that, a flash.
 Unexpected.
 A grab it while you can phenomenon.

-Apparently a backlash against Black Friday is gaining some traction – #nodimeday, but Black Friday is now a strong ‘brand’ in itself, so if you are “in business” (that means B2B as well as B2C) then Black Friday is a marketing event to take advantage of.
-But if you do, just remember to be relevant.
+A backlash against Black Friday has occurred in the past and got some traction- #nodimeday, but Black Friday is now a strong ‘brand’ in itself.
+So if you are “in business” (that means B2B as well as B2C) then Black Friday is a marketing event to take advantage of.
+But if you do, just remember to get a solid marketing plan in place and be relevant.

 Black Friday Email Marketing, the inbox event of the year

 One thing, Black Friday does prove is the importance of email marketing.
 It works, and it’s the direct channel to your customers.